-Section 4. (a) A covered entity shall provide notice described in subsection (b) to the Attorney General of any verified breach of security affecting 1,000 or more residents of this state.
-The notice must be provided to the Attorney General as expeditiously as practicable, but no later than 60 days after the determination of the breach.
-A covered entity may receive an additional 15 days to provide notice as required in this section if good cause for delay is provided in writing to the Attorney General within 60 days after determination of the breach.
+Section 4. (a) A covered entity that is the owner or licensee of sensitive personally identifying information acquired in a breach of security shall provide notice described in subsection (b) to the Attorney General of any verified breach of security affecting 1,000 or more residents 1 of this state.
+The notice must be provided to the Attorney General as expeditiously as practicable, but no later than 60 3 days after the determination of the breach.
+A covered entity may receive an additional 15 days to provide notice as required in this section if good cause for delay is provided 7 in writing to the Attorney General within 60 days after determination of the breach.
 This notification is subject to the law enforcement determinations specified in subsection (b) of Section 5.

-- (b) Written notice to the Attorney General must include all of the following: - (1) A synopsis of the events surrounding the breach at the time that notice is provided. - (2) The number of individuals in this state who were affected by the breach. - (3) Any services related to the breach being offered or scheduled to be offered, without charge, by the covered entity to residents, and instructions as to how to use such services. - (4) The name, address, telephone number, and email address of the employee or agent of the covered entity from whom additional information may be obtained about the breach.

-1 (c) A covered entity may provide the Attorney 2 General with supplemental information regarding a breach at 3 any time.
+- (b) Written notice to the Attorney General must include all of the following: - (1) A synopsis of the events surrounding the breach at the time that notice is provided. - (2) The number of individuals in this state who were affected by the breach. - (3) Any services related to the breach being offered or scheduled to be offered, without charge, by the covered entity to residents, and instructions as to how to use such services. - (4) The name, address, telephone number, and email address of the employee or agent of the covered entity from whom additional information may be obtained about the breach. - (c) A covered entity may provide the Attorney General with supplemental information regarding a breach at any time.

-(d) Confidential information obtained by the Attorney General pursuant to this section must be maintained under seal, and is not subject to any open records, freedom of information, or other public record disclosure law.
+(d) Information marked as confidential that is obtained by the Attorney General pursuant to this section must be maintained under seal, and is not subject to any open records, freedom of information, or other public record disclosure law.

-Section 5. (a) Except as provided in subsections (b) and (c), in the event there is a breach of security affecting 1,000 or more individuals in this state, a covered entity shall give notice to each resident in this state whose sensitive personally identifying information the covered entity determines was acquired as a result of the breach.
+Section 5. (a) Except as provided in subsections (b) and (c), in the event there is a breach of security affecting 1,000 or more individuals in the state, a covered entity shall give notice to each resident in this state whose sensitive personally identifying information the covered entity determines was acquired as a result of the breach.
 Notice to individuals must be made as expeditiously as practicable and without unreasonable delay, taking into account the time necessary to allow the covered entity to determine the scope of the breach of security, to identify individuals affected by the breach, and to restore the reasonable integrity of the data system that was breached, but no later than 60 days after the determination of the breach unless subject to a delay authorized under subsection (b) or waiver under subsection (c).